HoloFusionX/HoloFusionX/README.md

 ### Welcome to my GitHub Profile!

-Hello there! 👋 I'm [AleksandraZjawiony], and I'm passionate about exploring and sharing exciting tech topics on my blog [HoloFusionX](https://www.holofusionx.com).
+Hello there! 👋 I'm Aleksandra Zjawiony, and I'm passionate about exploring and sharing exciting tech topics on my blog [HoloFusionX](https://www.holofusionx.com).
 At HoloFusionX, I dive into a variety of subjects, including blockchain, futuristic technologies, and more.

 On this GitHub profile, you'll find a collection of code snippets, projects, and repositories that complement the content on my blog.
 These repositories contain various codes and implementations related to the topics I discuss, giving you hands-on experience and deeper insights into the concepts.